Cumulative generation of maximal entanglement between spectrally distinct qubits using squeezed light: Entangling Process

-In some situations, such as those shown in Fig.~\ref{fig:2}, it may be desirable to pair emitters with larger spectral variations in order to maximally entangle in fewer detection events without needing to consider the detector signatures.
-In the case of emitter pairings where the initial average concurrence is low, it is still possible to obtain maximal entanglement within fewer detection events, albeit with a lower probability, by considering the detector signatures; the concurrence reaches unity when both photons reach the same detector.
+In the case where the initial average concurrence is low, it is still possible to obtain maximal entanglement within fewer detection events, albeit with a lower probability, by considering the detector signatures; the concurrence reaches unity when both photons reach the same detector.
 This can be seen in the first line of Eq.~\eqref{eq:statemain}, where such an outcome would result in the Bell state $\ket{\Psi^\pm}=\smash{\frac{1}{\sqrt{2}}}(\ket{\uparrow\downarrow}\pm\ket{\downarrow\uparrow}$ (up to some overall phase).
-When the emitters are identical, both scattering events in the two arms impart similar phases, which leads to a very high probability of detection coincidences in the output.
-In this situation, the amount of entanglement generated is negligble.
-When two photons are found in the same detector, the concurrence jumps to unity.
-Therefore, we find the remarkable property that more dissimilar emitters can produce entanglement at a faster rate.
+We find the remarkable property that more dissimilar emitters can produce entanglement at a faster rate.
 There are regimes of $\delta/\Gamma_1$ and $\Gamma_2/\Gamma_1$ where mere dissimilarity is not sufficient, but the range of emitters that can be entangled efficiently is vastly larger than when we require that all emitters are identical.